Superalgos/Superalgos/docs/pages/suite/suite-data-mine-hierarchy.md

 <img src='images/icons/150-formula.png' />

 **{{site.data.data_mine.formula}}**

-formula: "In the context of a record definition, formulas are used to assign a value to the property, usually in the form of a variable declared in the calculation or data building procedure."

 A formula may act in slightly different ways depending on the ```isCaculated``` attribute in the record property configuration: